PSharp725/PSharp725/README.md

 - 👋 Hi, I’m Patrick
-- I’m interested in data science, ML, and bioinformatics!
+- I’m interested in data science and ML